rhp997/BTPi/README.md

 Save the new config files.

+_Note:_ The Heartbeat query (see example file) returns a timestamp as the DateTimeLastRun column/property that is used as a data refresh indicator

 _Note:_ Changes to the config files will not take effect until the app is restarted.

 While inside the main /srv/BTPi directory, run the server with: